 Inspired by Horseback Riding in Colorado

 Not much longer after that encounter, I was on a girls hiking trip in Colorado and finally got my riding fix!
 A few of us reserved a two-hour horseback ride through the foothills and aspens and an amazing place called Rusty Spur Ranch.
 We didn’t have to ride nose to tail and were able to spread out, which was so much more relaxing.

 My Colorado trips were a catalyst to inspire my art making – I had three trips that summer and came back from the third, started painting and haven’t stopped since.
 But it took me awhile to get back to making horse art.
 I’ve been so busy with pet portrait paintings, I’ve mostly experimented with abstract art in between just to change things up and keep things interesting.

-But about a month ago, I was working on some small wood blocks, mostly abstract stuff, and wanted to try my hand at small figurative pieces.
-So I did a mountain goat, and then a mountain horse.
+Recently, I was working on some small wood blocks, mostly abstract stuff, and wanted to try my hand at small figurative pieces.
+So I did a mountain goat, and then a colorful horse painting.
 I loved it!
 I knew immediately I wanted to make more colorful horse art.

-Queue last night, I was messing around with some watercolor brush pens, trying to sort of learn watercolor, when I decided a horse needed to be my subject.
+Another time, I was messing around with some watercolor brush pens, trying to sort of learn watercolor, when I decided a horse needed to be my subject.
 I found a stock photo I loved, a 12” x 12” acrylic paper, and began sketching that horse with a fine tip.
 I really don’t know how to watercolor paint, and I don’t think this counts as it’s more like drawing and then adding water.
-But I like the effects, and I’m definitely looking into experimenting with actual watercolors in the near future.
-I did struggle to deal with contrast – the lights and darks that add drama to a painting, so I incorporated some oil pastels to finish my colorful horse art.
+But I liked the effects, and finished with some oil pastels to increase contrast and add drama.

-If you are a horse lover, let’s chat about a custom horse portrait commission!
+If you are a horse lover, let’s chat about a custom colorful horse painting commission!
+I can work from photos you provide to create a one of a kind colorful horse painting in a size and colors so you can add a dramatic piece of original artwork to your space.
 I’d love to work with you, so contact me here!